enkomio/thematrix/README.md

 # TheMatrix
-This project was created to easier the malware analysis process.
+This project was created to ease the malware analysis process.
 The goal is to create an activator binary whose purpose is to load a user defined binary and monitor the execution by using Win32 API hooks.
+Relevant data is then saved to disk.
 The code supports both x86 and x64 binaries.

 # Usage
 To monitor a new binary is necessary to create an **activator**.
 The activator will load and monitor a user input binary.
 To create an activator use the **-add** option.
 An example of usage is the following one: